Aleshere/nextjs_blog/README.md

-# This is a simple but functionalblog style static website that uses Next JS and fetched data from md files.
+# This is a simple but functional blog style static website that uses Next JS and fetched data from md files.
 ## Super fast and user friendly.

 # What I used